Tanner Allen

-Tanner Gregory Allen (born June 5, 1998) is an American professional baseball outfielder who is a free agent.
+Tanner Gregory Allen (born June 5, 1998) is an American professional baseball outfielder for the Loco Beach Coconuts of the Banana Ball Championship League.

 Amateur career

 Allen attended UMS-Wright Preparatory School in Mobile, Alabama, where he played baseball and football.
 He was selected by the Chicago Cubs in the 36th round of the 2017 Major League Baseball draft but did not sign, instead enrolling at Mississippi State University to play college baseball.

 Allen started all 68 games as a freshman for the 2018 Mississippi State Bulldogs baseball team, primarily as a first baseman.
 He finished the season with a .287 batting average, five home runs, 45 RBIs, and 18 doubles.
 As a sophomore in 2019, he started 67 games at first base and slashed .349/.426/.516 with seven home runs and 66 RBIs.
 After the COVID-19 pandemic canceled the 2020 season after playing in only eight games, Allen starred in 2021 when he was named SEC Player of the Year.
 He was also a consensus All-American and the ABCA National Player of the Year.
 He was named to the All-Tournament Team of the 2021 College World Series as the Bulldogs won the national title.
 He finished the 2021 season with a .383/.456/.621 slash line alongside 11 home runs, 66 RBIs, and 11 stolen bases.